New Faculty, Staff and Student Guides

 2) Must not include your name or MyID as part of the password

-3) Have a combination of upper-case letters, lower case letters and special characters (such as, @!#)
+3) Have a combination of 3 of the following: upper-case letters, lower case letters, numbers and special characters

 Don't forget to also set up your security questions in the MyID Profile Forgotten Password Service, so you can change or reset your password at any time without contacting the Help Desk.
 Visit myid.uga.edu.